luisanton-io/recoil-nexus/README.md

 #### Working with Recoil up to version 0.1.3

-If you have been using **[recoil](https://recoiljs.org/)** for a while, you might have faced it: outside React Components, it's not possible to get or update values from atoms.
+If you have been using **[recoil](https://recoiljs.org/)** for a while, you might have faced that outside React Components it's not possible to get or update values from atoms.

-This Typescript implementation relying on **[RxJS](https://rxjs-dev.firebaseapp.com/guide/overview)** will workaround this issue and let you do so.
+This Typescript implementation will workaround the issue and let you do so.

 ## Live Example